nikamurao/face_mask_compliance/README.md

 <img src="https://user-images.githubusercontent.com/70846659/134142328-f4d6bdba-8cd9-448e-a2e5-0787ba66d18c.png" width="700" height="250" />

 The ResNet model was then optimized for the number of layers to unfreeze and the learning rate.
-The final model was trained with a 0.001 learning rate with all layers of the base model unfrozen.
+The best model was trained with a 0.001 learning rate with all layers of the base model fine-tuned.

 <img src="https://user-images.githubusercontent.com/70846659/134161727-e134bea3-4dd3-432c-90c2-96e27c488c02.png" width="450" height="600" />

-This has achieved a 97% accuracy rate.
+This achieved a 97% accuracy rate.
 Looking at the predictions for each class, it is important to highlight the following:
 1) Model achieved top performance on identifying subjects without masks
 - F1 score of 0.99
 - Out of the subjects who are not wearing masks, the model misses to identify only 2% of the group.
 Keeping this number to a minimum is crucial from a practical standpoint as these are the individuals who need to be prompted to comply with the protocols.

-2) The lowest predictive performance on a class still surpassed our benchmark, achieving a 95% recall
+2) The lowest predictive performance on a class still surpassed our benchmark, achieving a 97% recall
-- The error mainly comes from misclassifying the 5% of subjects with properly worn masks as not having worn them properly.
+- The error mainly comes from misclassifying the 3% of subjects with properly worn masks as not having worn them properly.
 If implemented, making this type of mistake is more ‘forgivable’ as it leans towards a more cautious reaction.

 ## Conclusion
 Using the ResNet50 architecture, we were able to achieve a 97% accuracy rate on the test set, demonstrating the potential of using computer vision to enforce stricter compliance to face mask regulations.